JoonatanNguyen/infrastructure-as-code-intro/README.md

 ## Notes
 If you successfully run `terraform apply` but can't see your EC2 instances on the AWS Web Console, check that you're using `us-east-1` region (or whatever else non-default region you've configured in the project).
 You can change the region from the top right corner on the navigation bar of the AWS Web Console.

-## Senarios
+## Scenarios
-We'll be having 2 senarios for our hands-on lab.
+We'll be having 2 scenarios for our hands-on lab.

 ### A single Web server
-In this senario, we'll bring up a single EC2 instance to run a simple NodeJS Web server.
+In this scenario, we'll bring up a single EC2 instance to run a simple NodeJS Web server.
 The following resources will be created:
 * A VPC with 2 public subnets & 2 private subnets
 * One Internet gateway
 * One NAT gateway